rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 <ReadMore label="How to prepare for authentication with React Router" link="/react-router-authentication/" />

 The best learning experience would be implementing a backend application with authentication (e.g. [GraphQL backend](/graphql-apollo-server-tutorial/)) yourself.
-However, if you do not want to roll your own backend, you can choose from many authentication/backend-as-a-service solutions:
+However, since authentication comes with lots of security risks and nitty gritty details not everyone knows about, I advice to use one of many authentication/backend-as-a-service solutions that are out there:

 * [Firebase](/complete-firebase-authentication-react-tutorial/)
 * [Auth0](https://auth0.com/)